-What is a Hospital Lien in Texas?
+What Is a Hospital Lien in Texas?

 In the state of Texas, hospitals and other emergency medical providers are able to file a hospital lien.
 This enables the provider to place a lien or hold on payment from any money the injured victim recovers from a negligent third-party.
-In simplest terms, an example would be if you got into a car accident due to the negligence of another party and you file a claim against them to recover damages, the hospital lien will automatically attach to that claim.
+In the simplest terms, an example would be if you got into a car accident due to the negligence of another party and you file a claim against them to recover damages, the hospital lien will automatically attach to that claim.
 This means that the hospital will receive payment from any compensation you receive before releasing the funds to you.

-When does a Hospital Lien attach?
+When Does a Hospital Lien Attach?

 There are strict requirements that hospitals need to meet to consider a hospital lien valid.
 To attach a hospital lien to a claim, the hospital must first admit the patient within 72 hours of the accident and provide treatment for relevant injuries.
 This hospital lien will apply to emergency services at the admitting hospital and any other hospital that treats the patient for the same injury.